-How To Make Compost in 14 Days and What To Compost
+How To Make Compost in a Few Weeks and What To Compost

-The result is a perfectly balanced, self-contained composting system that turns organic throw-outs into perfect compost in as little as 14 days.
+The result is a perfectly balanced, self-contained composting system that turns organic throw-outs into perfect compost in just a few weeks.

-There are FIVE Mantis composter models available – one perfect for every household.
+There are many Mantis composter models available – one perfect for every household.

 You can make compost in 3 easy steps with a ComposTumbler composter: